code42/py42/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for py42
+about: Suggest an idea for pycpg
 title: "[Enhancement] YOUR IDEA!"
 labels: enhancement
 assignees: ''